pycom/pycom-documentation/content/updatefirmware/ltemodem.md

     ```python
     import sqnsupgrade
     sqnsupgrade.run('/sd/upgdiff_old-to-new.dup')
-    #if this is not available, run the following instead
+    #if no upgdiff is available, run the following instead
     #sqnsupgrade.run('/sd/name.dup')
-    #If you are updating from version 33080, use this
+    #WARNING!
+If you are updating from version 33080, use the .elf file as well
     #sqnsupgrade.run('/sd/name.dup', '/sd/updater.elf')

     ```